cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 # Transit and Internet connectivity for AVS with ARS

+This article aims at summarising the sets of designs available for AVS connectivity filtered by a Firewall (3P FW or Azure Firewall), also providing internet breakout, in a Hub and Spoke topology.

 There are 3 options for [AVS internet connectivity](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-design-public-internet-access):

 1. **via an AzFW or NVA already hosted in Azure**